 Prior Action YES NO Have you discussed this project with the permit applicant?
-X Did you discuss the project with the Planning Department permit review planner? × Did you participate in outside mediation on this case?
-(X of tall good made to the froject as a modal of modal and you have discussed the project with the applicant, planning staff or gone through mediation, p mmarize the result, including any changes there were made to the proposed project. lease e attached. and the state of t
+X Did you discuss the project with the Planning Department permit review planner?
+X Did you participate in outside mediation on this case?
+8

+If you have discussed the project with the applicant, planning staff or gone through mediation, please summarize the result, including any changes there were made to the proposed project.
+See attached.